 $40 for the background investigation check (if first-time applicant for an Idaho teaching credential)

 One check or money order for both fees is acceptable.

 4) Notarized photocopy of a current and valid out-of-state certificate/credential/license.
 It must have the validity time period posted on its face.
-The notarized photocopy is not required for those seeking an evaluation only.

 A notarized photocopy can be obtained by taking the original out-of-state certificate/credential/license to a notary public (available at most offices and banks).
 The notary public will make a copy of the document and notarize that it is a true copy of the original certificate/credential/license.
 If the notary refuses to sign the photocopy, write a statement indicating the photocopy is a true copy of the original certificate, sign and date the statement and request the notary to notarize your signature on the statement.
 Attach the statement to the photocopy and this will suffice as a notarized photocopy.

 If your state does not issue hard copy certificates/credentials/licenses, include a copy printed from its website verifying your certification.

 5) Official transcripts from all colleges or universities attended.
 Grade reports, faxed material, copies, placement files or other unofficial transcripts are not acceptable for certification.
 Official transcripts may be opened by the applicant as long as they are printed on the institution's original security paper and should be included in the application packet.
 Transcripts mailed directly to the Certification office will not be accepted.